 But it’s too late – the quarry explodes.

 Sue: (Sitting up in her chair) Now that was good.

 When the Doctor digs his unconscious companion out of the rubble, she’s clinging to a petrified hand and won’t let go.

 Sue: It’s a helping hand.

-Me: Right, I’m banning all hand jokes.
-The next person who makes a joke about hands, arms, or appendages of any kind, will have to empty the cats’ litter trays for the rest of the week.
+Me: Right, I’m banning the hand jokes.
+The next person who makes a joke about hands, arms, or appendages of any kind, has to empty the cats’ litter trays for the rest of the week.

 Sue: What about fingers?
 Do they count?

 Sue: This could so easily have been a crossover with Casualty.
 Where’s Charlie when you need him?

 Me: Ah, Derek Thompson, the only actor to rub the back of his neck more than Jon Pertwee.

 The Doctor has his injuries seen to as well, but, thanks to NHS bureaucracy, he has to tell them where he comes from.